 The ‘Death Railway’ was very well named.
 More correctly called the Burma or Thai–Burma Railway, it was a major project during Allied Far East imprisonment under the Japanese.
 Over 60,000 prisoners worked on its construction, the majority of whom were British, and some 20 per cent died before release in 1945.
 Working conditions were appalling, the climate inhospitable, and food supplies

 grossly inadequate, making the POWs terribly vulnerable to a plethora of tropical infections and syndromes of malnutrition.
-No medical care was given by their Japanese captors, and it fell to the Allied POW doctors and medical orderlies to treat the sick, which they did with little in the way of medical equipment or drugs.
+The Japanese captors provided no medical care.
+It fell to the Allied POW doctors and medical orderlies to treat the sick, which they did with little in the way of medical equipment or drugs.
 However, with remarkable ingenuity and inventiveness they dealt with

 recurrent attacks of malaria and dysentery, as well as tropical ulcers and beriberi, and devastating epidemics of cholera.
 Their efforts undoubtedly saved hundreds of lives.